 EuroTrip 2012: Day 1 and 2.
-The way it’s supposed to be- I have entered Berlin on a white horse through the Brandenburg Gate!
+I wanted to start this photo post with the comment I entered Berlin on a white horse through the Brandenburg Gate!

 Seriously, my Delta flight from a new Atlanta’s International Terminal was two hours delayed- believe it or not, a cleaning crew was late… Delta called it “Security Reasons”.
 After 24 sleepless hours on the road, including Munich-Berlin flight via AirBerlin, my “white horse” fell asleep as soon as I checked in to the hotel.
 Fortunately, I have stayed in the hotel located in Mitte- the first and most central borough of Berlin, in a walking distance to The Brandenburg Gate, Reichstag, and other tourist sites of Berlin like Museum Island, Berliner Dom, Unter den Linden, most of which were in former East Berlin.
 So I walked to Brandenburg Gate and Reichstag in the first night.